decilem/MA-RE-LicenseCourseNotes/README.md

 	* coverage for personal or property damage that might occur at the office/showing

 * Prof Liability Insurance
-  * errors & omissions or E&O
+  * errors and omissions or E&O
+  * Errors and ommissions insurance is liability insurance that will cover mistakes made by a broker or their agents.
+  * E&O will not cover fair housing or consumer protection lawsuits.
+General liability insurance would cover personal property being broken